top of page

 Innovation in music style

 As Spitz told us on the episode, Jimmy Page had a vision: to rock the socks off mainstream music.
 And boy, did he deliver.
 Led Zeppelin wasn't just music; it was an experience.
-From Page's wailing guitar to Robert Plant's thundering voice to John Bonham relentless attack on drums, every note was a force of nature, leaving fans reeling with excitement as in this clip from a Zep concert at New York's Madison Square Garden.
+From Page's wailing guitar to Robert Plant's thundering voice to John Bonham relentless attack on drums, every note was a force of nature, leaving fans reeling with excitement as in this clip from a concert at Madison Square Garden.

 Savvy marketing and PR